$0 Colombia → US Diversity Visa Lottery Guide — Quick-Start Checklist

 The monthly Visa Bulletin, published by the Department of State, shows which case numbers are "current" (eligible for interview scheduling) each month.
 Your case number must become current before you can be scheduled for an interview.

 For the South American region, case numbers typically advance through the fiscal year (October through September).
-If your number is low (under 10,000), you may become current early.
-If your number is high (above 25,000), you may not become current until summer, leaving very little time before the September 30 deadline.
+Lower case numbers generally become current earlier.
+Higher numbers may not become current until later in the fiscal year, leaving less time before the September 30 deadline.

 If your number does not become current before September 30, your selection expires.
 There are no extensions.